Scientists are taking the gold standard for proof of extinction to the next level—with diamonds.

 At first, the report seems confusing: why would warmth prevent coral from flourishing?
 According to the Australian Institute of Marine Science researchers, it comes down to not only warming sea temperatures, but also to more acidic oceans that result from “carbonate saturation.”

-In an article to run on this website next week, AiG scientist Andrew Snelling is taking a closer look at the reef report and the alleged connection to global warming.
+In an article to run on this website next week, AiG scientist Dr. Andrew A. Snelling is taking a closer look at the reef report and the alleged connection to global warming.
 Check back next Wednesday for our full coverage!

 For more information: